CiscoSecurity/fp-05-firepower-cli/README.md

 eNcore is a new all-purpose client which requests all possible events from eStreamer, parses the binary content and outputs events in various formats to support other SIEMs.

+This edition of eStreamer has been specificially tailored to provide OCSF compliant Network Activity events in both json and parquet

 # Support
 This is a beta version of eNcore.
 Before the General Availability release this will be updated with details of paying for and receiving support.